Enter your state

 By the numbers

-- Beneficiaries enrolled in a Medicare Advantage plan in Nebraska - 33,098
+Medicare beneficiaries enrolled in a Medicare Advantage plan in Nebraska: 39, 218

 Medicare resources in Nebraska

-Nebraska Medicare Savings Programs: For low-income beneficiaries that live in Nebraska, there are programs that offer discounts on expenses like premiums and coinsurance.
-Any beneficiary can apply to one of the savings program to see if they qualify for financial assistance.
+Medicare Savings Programs in Nebraska: For low-income beneficiaries that live in Nebraska, there are programs that offer discounts on expenses like premiums and coinsurance.
+Any beneficiary can apply to a Medicare savings program to see if he or she qualifies for financial assistance.
+For information, see the Nebraska Department of Health & Human Services website.

 Nebraska State Health Insurance Counseling and Assistance Program (SHIP): The Nebraska Senior Health Insurance Information Program (SHIIP) is a free counseling service to help beneficiaries who would like more information about Medicare.
 They offer both online resources and community events.